 - Young children remember things for only a short time.
-The best time to talk with them is right before you leave for the hospital. - Tell your child they will have some pictures taken of their heart.
+The best time to talk with your child is right before it is time to leave for the hospital. - Tell your child they will have some "pictures" taken of their heart, so the doctor can look at it..
 Use simple words. - Tell your child the truth.
-Let them know you will stay with them as much as possible during the test. - Bring a favorite book, toy or blanket. - Bring a snack for after the test.
+Let them know that you will stay with them as much as possible during the test. - Bring a favorite book, toy or blanket.
+Also bring a snack for after the test.